Sessions API Reference¶

 Prefer get_or_create_session

-This is the recommended entry point for session management.
-It avoids creating unnecessary sessions and handles the common case of resuming work with a seller you've already contacted.
+This is the recommended entry point.
+It avoids creating unnecessary sessions and handles the common case of resuming work with a seller.

 Seller endpoint: POST /sessions/{session_id}/messages